jellydreams/VTS-Fullbody-Tracking/README.md

 ## THIS PLUGIN IS UNDER DEVELOPMENT

-This plugin may contain bugs and lack certain features.
+This plugin may contain bugs and lack certain features.<br/>
+Join [Discord Server](https://discord.gg/vzWSQZ9bsE) for discuss about the plugin.

 ### How you can Help